siruzhong/siru-home/content/_index.md

               - Passed the internship assessment with a code rating of "A".
 During the internship, the code output was 11.2k.
 Finally, received a special offer.
     design:
       columns: "1"
+    - block: features
+    id: features
+    content:
+      title: My Skills ✊
+      items:
+        - name: Computer Basics
+          description: |2-
+              Proficient in the basic knowledge of computer science, including Linux operating system, computer network, data structure, operating system, database, and other fields.
+          icon: computer
+          icon_pack: fas
+        - name: Full-Stack Development
+          description: |2-
+              Skilled in several programming languages, such as Java, Go, Python, and Shell.
+Experienced in front-end development technologies, including HTML, CSS, JavaScript, and Vue.
+Knowledgeable in various databases, caches, and message middleware.
+Capable of using popular backend/microservices frameworks.
+Also proficient in writing unit tests, conducting Code Review, and building CI/CD pipelines.
+          icon: camera-retro
+          icon_pack: fas
+        - name: Corporate Experience
+          description: |2-
+              Comprehensive knowledge and practical experience of enterprise-level development processes, mastering the use and basic principles of a series of tool platforms including product research collaboration, version control, telemetry monitoring, pipelines, container publishing, service governance, and intelligent gateway.
+          icon: people-arrows
+          icon_pack: fas
+        - name: Domain Knowledge
+          description: |2-
+              Understand the cloud-native technologies such as engineering efficiency, DevOps, container orchestration, and observability, and proficient in popular technologies such as Kubernetes and Docker.
+          icon: chart-line
+          icon_pack: fas
+        - name: Document Capability
+          description: |2-
+              Able to produce a variety of types of documents, including technical, schemes, meetings, etc. Proficient in using flowcharts, mind maps, and AI-assisted tools to enrich and optimize documents.
+          icon: file
+          icon_pack: fas
+        - name: Practical Leadership
+          description: |2-
+              Served as a team leader in Tencent's graduate recruitment training and won the excellent student.
+Also, as the host of the central weekly meeting, able to organize and prepare materials across locations for presentations.
+          icon: person
+          icon_pack: fas
+        - name: Self-Media Operation Capability
+          description: |2-
+              Enjoy sharing, have successfully operated platforms like CSDN blog platform, personal website, WeChat Public Account, Bilibili, and accumulated a certain number of fans and high reading volume.
+          icon: compact-disc
+          icon_pack: fas
+        - name: Interest Driven
+          description: |2-
+              Possess a strong self-learning ability, dare to step out of the comfort zone, and continue to learn new domain knowledge.
+Received positive feedback in Tencent's performance review in the second half of 2022.
+          icon: location-dot
+          icon_pack: fas
+  - block: markdown
+    content:
+      title: 🏖️ Gallery
+      subtitle: ""
+      text: |-
+        {{< gallery album="siru" >}}
+    design:
+      columns: "1"

   - block: accomplishments
     id: 🏅 accomplishments
     content: